tquester/ZXBasicCompiler/games/slowwilly/slowwilly.md

 * The STOP statement has been added in line 9998 followed by the save statement
 * Since the compiled version runs about 10-20 times faster some pause needed to be added
 * The first PAUSE is in line 100 the main game loop
-* A second pause has been added in line 205, otherwise it would be impossible to see willy walk
+* A second pause has been added in line 205.
+In line 205, Willy is drawn with his legs open.
+Without the pause, it would be immediately overwritten and it would look as if he were teleporting.

 ## Compiling
 361 fine BASIC lines have been compiled into 4483 lines of assembler